fchambon/azurevirtualdesktop/README.md

 **Identity & Management**: Sessions Hosts are Microsoft Entra Id Joined and automatically registered in Microsoft Intune.
 Session hosts also have the Azure Monitor Agent (AMA) extension installed for monitoring purposes.

-**Dedicated VNET**: Creates a dedicated virtual network (VNET) for the AVD environment, ensuring network isolation and security.
+**Dedicated Virtual Network**: Creates a dedicated virtual network (VNET) for the AVD environment, ensuring network isolation and security.

 **VNET Peering**: Provides an option to peer the dedicated VNET with an existing hub, enabling connectivity with other resources in your network.

+**Storage**: Creates an Azure File Share to host FSlogix user profils with the proper RBAC permissions

 **KeyVault**: Sets up a KeyVault to securely store and manage the local administrator password for the AVD virtual machines.

 **Log Analytics Workspace**: Creates a Log Analytics workspace allowing you to collect and analyze logs from your AVD environment.

+**Compute Gallery**: Creates a Compute Gallery with a Windows 11 multisession 365 Apps image definition

 ## Prerequisites
 To use this Terraform code and deploy the AVD platform, ensure you have the following: